a-belevich/blog/concurrency_limiters.md

 # Queueing vs Dropping

 Requests being queued/throttled inside a service could be a great alternative to quick dropping.
-This approach doesn't conflict with LeastRequest balancing: the pod that fails to process messages quickly receives less messages than healthy ones, not more.
+This approach doesn't conflict with `LeastRequest` balancing: the pod that fails to process messages quickly receives less messages than healthy ones, not more.

-# HPA

-While it's true that it's better to scale based on the RPS as counted by your upstream rather than scale per CPU, there are some caveats here.
-KEDA (and most autoscalers) scale on the average which means that you can still have cascading failures where you don't scale up quickly if your traffic is not balanced.

 # Back-pressure and SLA

 In general case it's not clear who's responsible for the dropped requests (is the downstream service DDoSing upstream? or is the upstream service unhealthy? how much of retries are too much?).
 So, when using techniques like quick-drop concurrency limiting, it's especially important to negotiate a clear SLA.
 Otherwise it can grow into a big source of friction and disappointment for all involved teams.

-# Sync vs async
+# Async messaging

 In many cases (especially for the latency-insensitive workflows) the architecture with async message passing looks like a better option compared to RPC.
 Back-pressure in the form of loading less messages for processing and leaving unprocessed messages in some a queue/topic makes things more predictable and manageable.